solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 int best_index = best_indexv.lane<0>();
 ```

+The issue here is that multiple lanes may have the lowest value, and we need
+to deterministically return the lane with the lowest index rather than a
-This is a fun case of invariance issues that are not related to floating-point
+random match.
+This is a fun case of invariance issues that are not related to
-code; you'd have this problem with integer trackers too.
+floating-point code; you'd have this problem with integer trackers too.

 Updates
 =======